Atri2002-star/Netflix_Data_Analysis/README.md

 #Netflix_Data_Analysis

 This data analysis project involves performing exploratory data analysis (EDA) on a dataset of 9,000+ movies and shows on Netflix to uncover actionable insights that could help guide business decisions.
-Using Python and key data science libraries, we clean, process, and analyze the dataset to answer business-critical questions.
+Used Python and key data science libraries to  clean, process, and analyze the dataset to answer business-critical questions.

 Questions: